AryehMischel/360-Image-Classifier-Tool/README.md

 - **Image Display**: Displays the processed images along with their detected formats.
 - **Drag and Drop Interface**: Easy-to-use drag and drop interface for uploading images.
 - **Support for Multiple Formats**: Supports various 360 image formats including CubeMap, Equirectangular, and more.
-- **Limited VR Support**: This does technically support VR, but it was not put together with VR in mind.
-The broader project that this code was frankensteined from is much better suited for VR and it should be finished by early 2025.
+- **Limited VR Support**: This does technically support VR, but it is not optimized or designed for VR.

 ## Supported Formats
   <div width="100%">